Side Effects of Mesothelioma Chemotherapy

 How Long Is Chemo for Mesothelioma?

-Oncologists provide patients with chemotherapy in cycles.
-Each chemotherapy cycle takes three to four weeks to complete.
-Patients then take a break to rest before an additional cycle.
+Oncologists give patients chemotherapy in cycles.
+Each cycle takes three to four weeks to complete.
+Patients then rest before an additional cycle.
 The total number of cycles depends on the patient, the cancer’s progression, and the effectiveness of the treatment.

 Are There Drawbacks of Treating Mesothelioma with Chemotherapy?